alteryx/Optimization/Extras/Help/README.md

 Alteryx Optimization tool currently supports 3 most common optimization problems: linear programming (LP), mixed integer linear programing (MILP) and quadratic programming (QP).
 We offer 3 input modes: file, matrix and manual.
 File mode supports industry standard model file input, including CPLEX_LP, MathProg and MPS format.
 Users who generate her constraints and objective via other programs will find it easy to use matrix input mode that supports either dense or sparse([slam](https://cran.r-project.org/web/packages/slam/slam.pdf)) matrices.
 Manual input mode offers an interactive interface, where users can specify according objective and constraints directly.
 Sensitivity analysis is available for linear programing problems.

 _Note: This tool uses the R tool.
 Install R and the necessary packages by going to Options > Download Predictive Tools._

 ### Inputs

-There are 4 inputs and all are optional
+There are 4 inputs and all are optional.

 1. __O Input (optional):__ Use this to provide the objective function.
 It should have the following 5 columns: